oicr-gsi/req-system-docs/source/study-admins.rst

 All study specific requisition fields may be customized by clicking on the edit icon (pencil  ).
 These activities may be conducted from the “Build” page.

 #.
 To edit the text of a given text box as it appears on the requisition form, click the edit icon.
 Edit the text field “Label/Question”.
 A “Note” may be added and will appear as a text bubble when a user hovers their cursor over the respective text field.
-See figure in “Adding/ Configuring a Requisition Form New Text Field”.
-If required, specify/alter if text entry is required by marking/unmarking the option “Make this a required question” and click “Save” as seen in Obligate Text Field Configuration.
+See :ref:`add-new-field`.
+If required, specify/alter if text entry is required by marking/unmarking the option “Make this a required question” and click “Save” as in :ref:`required-entry`.

 Adding or Configuring a Form’s Multiple-Choice Selection Field